rancher/docs/content/k3s/latest/en/configuration/_index.md

 -----------------

-Agents will register with the server using the node cluster secret along with a randomly generated password for the node, stored at `/var/lib/rancher/k3s/agent/node-password.txt`.
+Agents will register with the server using the node cluster secret along with a randomly generated password for the node, stored at `/etc/rancher/node/password`.
 The server will store the passwords for individual nodes at `/var/lib/rancher/k3s/server/cred/node-passwd`, and any subsequent attempts must use the same password.
-If the data directory of an agent is removed the password file should be recreated for the agent, or the entry removed from the server.
+If the `/etc/rancher/node` directory of an agent is removed the password file should be recreated for the agent, or the entry removed from the server.
+A unique node id can be appended to the hostname by launching k3s servers or agents using the `--with-node-id` flag.

 Containerd and Docker
 ----------